- This event has passed.

-Our friends at Lighthouse (Edinburgh’s Radical Bookshop) have put together specially-curated reading lists for a selection of films in this year’s programme, inviting us to delve deeper into the issues explored in our line-up.
+Our friends at Lighthouse (Edinburgh’s Radical Bookshop) put together specially-curated reading lists for a selection of films, inviting us to delve deeper into the issues explored in our line-up.
 Here you’ll find a list of books recommended by Anita relating to Call Me Human which delves deeper into the wonders of Indigenous language in response to the film.

 To make our events more accessible, we operate a sliding scale ticket policy (thanks to SQIFF for leading the way) across all our venues and online.
 Choose what to pay based on your personal circumstances, from £0-10.
 All we ask is that you are honest with us so that we can continue offering this flexibility to those who need it most.
 When you pay a higher price for a ticket, you help subsidise a ticket for somebody on a lower income.